 FDA Requires Pfizer to Add Black Box Warning for Xeljanz Following Severe Side Effects

 The FDA has mandated Pfizer, Inc. to add a black box warning for cardiovascular events.
 Pfizer, Inc responded to the FDA's drug safety communication warning by conducting the Xeljanz Cardiovascular Outcomes Investigation study.

 The FDA has also mandated Pfizer, Inc. to update the drug label for this medication regarding the risk of malignancies and other serious adverse events.
 In addition, the organization stated that it is unclear whether taking Xeljanz increases patients' chances of developing cancer in addition to cardiovascular diseases.

 Pfizer, Inc. has decided to conduct additional clinical studies to fully assess the risk of developing malignancies while taking this medication.
 The FDA will continue to monitor Xeljanz's safety profile for further changes and updates.

 Xeljanz has been associated with various cases of cancer and malignancies, including:

 - Bladder cancer

 These cancers were reported after patients had taken this medication and experienced gastrointestinal and urologic events.
 Squamous cell carcinoma (SCC) is a type of skin cancer that begins in squamous cells, the flat cells lining the moist surfaces of the body.

 Cancer occurs when these cells divide uncontrollably and spread into surrounding tissues.
-A malignant tumor may also occur in which cancerous cells invade and damage tissue and organs near them.
+A malignant tumor may also occur when cancerous cells invade and damage tissue and organs nearby.

 Symptoms of cancer associated with taking this medication include: